Palfore/OSRSmath/README.md

 ### Tests

 The `unittest` module is used for testing.
-Navigate to the `tests` directory and run the command `python3 -m unittest`
+Navigate to the `tests` directory and run the command `python3 -m unittest`.
+The tests are currently out of date, and are being re-written.
+If anyone is knowledgeable about combat game mechanics (max hit & accuracy calculations, tick manipulation), feel free to message me as I'm not too familiar and would appreciate the help.

 ## Authors